dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 ![bound_box](/assets/img/Pytorch_Dataset_DataLoaders/pdd3.png)

 In this case, the dataset consists of three entities.
-The original image $x_k$, the classification label $y_k$, the bounding box label $b_k$ for object detection.
+The original image $x_k$, the classification label $y_k$ and the bounding box label $b_k$ for object detection.

 Another such example is from a graph neural network.
 In the following example, $x_k$ consists of two parts $f_k$ which is the feature matrix and $e_k$ which is the edge matrix.